What are your services like?

 However, there are Religious Education classes your child can attend, too.
 Your children can try out the classes suitable to their ages.
 Classes are designed to be hands-on, participatory and fun.
 They take place in our classrooms on the lower level.
 Generally, children start the morning in the sanctuary with their parents, then are invited to go downstairs for class several minutes into the service.
-More information about RE programs for children.
+Visit our RE classes page for more information about RE programs for children.
 Teen classes, by the way, typically meet Sunday evenings.

 Some of our services are designed for people of all ages to attend (we call them “intergenerational”), and on those Sunday mornings there won’t be RE classes.